-Research Associate at Duke University
+Research Associate in Biomedical Engineering at Duke University

 I received my undergraduate and graduate degrees in Biology from Villanova University, completing a master’s thesis studying the mitochondrial protein avUCP and its role in avian thermogenesis.
 I then joined HHMI - Janelia Research Campus in 2007 as a histologist.
 There, I amassed expert skills in a diverse number of scientific techniques, with strengths in primary cell culture, histology, IHC/ISH and imaging, which l applied to projects involved with mapping neuronal networks in the brain and developing molecular tools for imaging, including GCamp6.